Juul/notdhcpserver/README.md

 ## Usage

-When the home node receives an ack it will run the script specified with -s on the command line, passing the interface name, IP and netmask as the 1st, 2nd and 3rd arguments.
+When the server receives an ACK, or a physical disconnect is detected on the network interface it will run the hook script specified with -s on the command line, passing the following arguments:

+When an ACK is received:

+1. The string "up"
+2. The interface name that received the ACK
+3. The IP that was handed out on the interface
+4. The netmask that was handed out on the interface
+5. The password that was handed out on the interface

+When a physical disconnect occurs:

+1. The string "down"
+2. The interface name that was disconnected
+3. The IP that was handed out on the interface
+4. The netmask that was handed out on the interface

 ## TODO